tomduncalf/babel-realm-typesafe-plugin/README.md

+# ⚠️ 100% not suitable for production usage! ⚠️

 Proof of concept plugin for writing "typesafe" queries with Realm JS.
-100% not suitable for production usage!

 See also the [example app](https://github.com/tomduncalf/realm-typesafe-demo).